kingoflolz/mesh-transformer-jax/howto_finetune.md

 # How to Fine-Tune GPT-J - The Basics

 Before anything else, you'll likely want to apply for access to the TPU Research Cloud (TRC).
 Combined with a Google Cloud free trial, that should allow you to do everything here for free.
 Once you're in TRC, you need to create a project, then with the name of the new project fill out the form that was emailed to you.
-Use `create_tfrecords.py` from the [GPT-NEO](https://github.com/EleutherAI/gpt-neo/blob/master/data/create_tfrecords.py) repo to prepare your data as tfrecords; I might do a separate guide on that.
+Use the script `create_tfrecords.py` to prepare your data as tfrecords; I might do a separate guide on that.
 Another thing you might want to do is fork the mesh-transformer-jax repo to make it easier to add and modify the config files.

 0. [Install the Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 We'll need it later.

 1. If you didn't make a project and activate TPU access through TRC yet (or if you plan on paying out of pocket), [make one now](https://console.cloud.google.com/projectcreate).

 2. TPUs use Google Cloud buckets for storage, go ahead and [create one now](https://console.cloud.google.com/storage/create-bucket).
 Make sure it's in the region the TPU VM will be; the email from TRC will tell you which region(s) you can use free TPUs in.

 3. You'll need the full pretrained weights in order to fine-tune the model.
 [Download those here](https://the-eye.eu/public/AI/GPT-J-6B/step_383500.tar.zstd).